yousefalshaikh17/3d-game-console-museum/README.md

 There are two ways to control the player:
 - Using a Google VR headset (Recommended)
-- Holding down alt to simulate VR movement
+- Holding down alt to simulate VR movement (Editor Only)

 ## Challenges & Learnings